psmarshall/blog-and-portfolio/about.md

 permalink: /about/
 ---

-Peter is a software engineer in Canberra, undertaking a research project into high performance garbage collection in PHP.
+Peter is a software engineer in Canberra, he just finished his research project into high performance garbage collection in PHP.

 Contact him about contract work through email, or get in touch to talk about projects.